robot-learning-freiburg/mobile-rl/readme.md

 The commands to train and evaluate the models in the paper can be found in `docker_run.sh`.

+To run the container interactively, use the following commands:

+    docker run -it --gpus all --rm dhonerkamp/mobile_rl:11.1-latest bash cd catkin_ws_[pr2/hsr/tiago]
+    source devel/setup.bash
+    conda activate

+then proceed to the "Run" section below.

 ## Evaluating on your own task
 Tasks are implemented as environment wrappers in `scripts/modulation/envs/tasks.py`.